SCUCD winter retreat 2017 promotion, Adobe Illustrator

 Keith Haring Legacy Poster

-Overview: In this mid-quarter project I was asked to encapsulate a famous' artists' career in a mid-sized poster
+Overview: In this project I was asked to encapsulate a famous' artists' career in a mid-sized poster

 Software: Adobe Photoshop